Jippensha Ikku: Death

 In 1831, Jippensha became paralyzed.
 On his deathbed, Jippensha is said to have enjoined his pupils to place upon his corpse, before his cremation, certain packets which he solemnly entrusted to them.
 He died on August 7 of that year.
 At his funeral, prayers having been said, the pyre was lighted, whereupon it turned out that the packets were full of firecrackers, which exploded merrily.
 Jippensha had kept his youthful promise that his life would be full of surprises, even after his death.
 As is common when dealing with stories about Ikku, this tale is most likely not true.

-His ashes were buried in Asakusa in Tokyo at the Zenryu temple.
-This fact needs verification as his grave is marked on Japanese maps as being located in Kachidoki, Chuo-ku, Tokyo at 35°39'25.6"N 139°46'29.1"E.
+His ashes were buried in Asakusa in Tokyo at the Toyo-in Temple.
+After the Great Kanto Earthquake in 1923, the grave, as well as the temple, was moved to Kachidoki, Chuo-ku.